yvelikova/axway-open-docs/content/en/docs/apimgr_ref/api_mgmt_config_web.md

 ### Password

 **Change password**
 : Click to change the current password for the account.
 It is strongly recommended that you change the default password for security reasons.

+The following restrictions apply:

-API administrators can change the password for any internal (non-on-boarded) API Manager user.
-Organization administrators can change the password for any internal user associated with their organization.
-External user passwords on-boarded from external identity providers cannot be changed.
+* API administrators can change the password for any internal (non-on-boarded) API Manager user.
+* Organization administrators can change the password for any internal user associated with their organization.
+* External user passwords on-boarded from external identity providers cannot be changed.

 ## API Manager settings